 India is the most depressed country in the world (a WHO study has concluded that at least 6.5% of the population suffers from a serious mental disorder).
 The stigma around mental health doesn't make it any easier for people to seek help.
 However, more and more people have started to talk about it openly now, from Deepika Padukone to Karan Johar.

 A positive sign that we have seen is that Indian women are realising the need for intervention when someone they know shows a sign of mental illness.
 In fact, one of the most frequently asked questions on the POPxo app is on how to help a friend who's dealing with depression (our campaign #POPxoWomenWantMore helped us make more discoveries).
 Women want to understand the mental illness in a better way, to be able to show compassion to a loved one.
-So, we have compiled a list of all the ways you can help a friend who is showing signs of depression.
+So, we have compiled a list of all the ways you can help a friend who is showing signs and symptoms of depression.
 Remember that love, acceptance and compassion go a long way, but at the same time, professional help may also be needed.